xinzhou93/CS280A/content/Project 5B.md

   </figure>
 </div>

-All outputs look like a blurry oval/blob shape regardless of the input noise.
-This is the average (centroid) of all training digits.
+All outputs look like a blurry disk regardless of the input noise.
+This is the average of all training digits.
 With MSE loss, the model learns to predict the point that minimizes squared distance to all training examples.
 Since pure noise contains no information about which digit to generate, the optimal prediction is the mean of the dataset.
-This demonstrates why single-step denoising from pure noise cannot work as a generative model—we need a different approach like Flow Matching.

 # Part 2: Training a Flow Matching Model